antoniofurone/cy-bss-ironhorse/cy-bss-ironhorse/Readme.txt

 Cy-bss-ironhorse is a GUI (Web) of cy-bss-core (https://github.com/antoniofurone/cy-bss-core.git).
-The app is based on html5, AngularJS, Bootstrap and Google Maps.
+The app is based on html5, AngularJS, Bootstrap, Leaflet, OpenStreetMap, MapQuest and Google Maps.

 Installation
 ------------